foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/redguard-barbarian.md

 * **Fortify Magicka:** *Your Magicka is increased by 50.*
 * **Resist [Element]:** *Your [Element] Resistance is increased by 50%.*

 This is a rare opportunity to boost your One-handed damage and you should take it.
 Alternatively, boosting your Magicka pool is worth it if it allows you to cast a more expensive spell such as *Lightning Cloak*.
-Or you can shore up your magic resistance even more as that never hurts.
+Or you can shore up an elemental resistance as that never hurts to have.

 #### Boots

+* **Fortify Movement Speed:** *Your Movement Speed is increased by 20%.*
 * **Fortify Stamina:** *Your Stamina is increased by 50.*
 * **Fortify Stamina Regeneration:** *Your Stamina Regeneration is increased by 50%.*
-* **Resist [Element]:** *Your [Element] Resistance is increased by 50%.*

 The options here aren't exciting but they aren't without usefulness.
-More Stamina means more power attacks which means more devastation.
-Or, again, you can shore up your magic resistance if necessary.
+More Movement Speed keeps you on top of your enemies.
+And more Stamina (or regeneration) means more power attacks which means more devastation.

 #### Necklace

 * **Resist Magic:** *Your Magic Resistance is increased by 25%.*
 * **Fortify Destruction Power:** *Your Destruction spells are 25% stronger.*
-* **Fortify Stamina:** *Your Stamina is increased by 50.*
+* **Resist Stagger:** *You resist 25% of incoming stagger and take 25% less damage while staggered.*

 More Magic Resistance is always welcome unless you're already at the 75% cap.
 If so, this is one of the few places where you can add more Shock damage.
-Failing both of those, additional Stamina always helps.
-An Amulet of Kynareth can serve as a low-level alternative.
+Failing both of those, additional Stagger resistance always helps.
+An Amulet of Kynareth can serve as a low-level option as Tava'll boost your stamina pool.

 #### Ring